 Adding captions to the image

-You can add the caption to the image and set the text’s color, font size, and style options.
+You can add the caption to the image and set the text’s color, font size, and style options without reducing the quality of your original images.

 Use the -draw option to specify caption in single or double quotes: